 , and the Media Arts and Technology Program

-students are admitted to the composition program at the end of the sophomore year, after their portfolio is reviewed by faculty.
+Students interested in pursuing this degree submit a portfolio to a jury, typically at the end of the sophomore year.
 Freshman and sophomores interested in the BM are advised to pursue the degree requirements until they are admitted.
-Questions about pursuing the composition BM can be directed to the undergraduate advisor
+Questions about pursuing the composition BM can be directed to the Undergraduate Advisor

 On January 17, 2007 a series was brought to life called the "Composition Forum".
 Replacing the previous "Composers Forum", it takes place every other week in the Winter and Spring quarters on a Wednesday from 6:30-8:00 p.m.
 Coordinated by an appointed group of graduate composition students, the Composition Forum involves (almost) exclusively the music of UCSB composition students.
 Works are presented from tape or if possible in live performance.
 After a maximum of one hour of music, all told, a half-hour of discussion follows.